oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/ttclasses/README.md

 For the full syntax of the program, use "typetest -h".

+**jsonSample**

+This sample exercises TimesTen JSON functionality using the TTClasses C++ API.
+It drops and recreates the `j_purchaseorder` table, loads JSON documents from the Quick Start assets, builds a functional index on the JSON `User` attribute, updates a purchase order with revised JSON, retrieves purchase orders by identifier and by user, expands JSON arrays with `JSON_TABLE`, and cleans up the table when finished (unless `-keep` is supplied).

+Examples:

+Run with the default connection string and drop the table on completion

+`jsonSample`

+Connect using a custom DSN and retain the table data (optional `-keep`)

+`jsonSample -connstr "DSN=<myDSN>;UID=<myUser>;PWD=<myPassword>" -keep`

+For the full syntax of the program, use "jsonSample -h".

 **ttXlaAdmin**

 This particular TTClasses sample program is available in the _quickstart/classic/sample\_code/ttclasses/xla_ directory.